Grand Canal (China)

-Historically, periodic flooding of the Yellow River threatened the safety and functioning of the canal.
-During wartime, the high dikes of the Yellow River were sometimes deliberately broken in order to flood and thus sweep away advancing enemy troops.
-This would cause disaster and prolonged economic hardships for local residents.
-Despite temporary periods of desolation and disuse, the Grand Canal furthered an indigenous and growing economic market in China's urban centers from the Sui period onwards to the present.
-It has allowed faster trading and has thus improved China's economy.
-The portion south of the Yellow River remains in heavy use by barges carrying bulk materials and containers.

 History

 Early periods

-In the late Spring and Autumn period, Fuchai, King of the State of Wu (whose capital was in present-day Suzhou), ventured north to attack the State of Qi.
+In the late Spring and Autumn period, King Fuchai of Wu (whose capital was in present-day Suzhou), ventured north to attack the State of Qi.
 He ordered a canal to be constructed for trading purposes, as well as a means to ship ample supplies north in case his forces should engage the northern states of Song and Lu.
 This became known as the Han or Hangou Canal (t 邗溝, s 邗沟, Hángōu).
-Work began in 486 BCE, from south of Yangzhou to north of Huai'an in Jiangsu, and within three years the Han Canal had connected the Yangtze with the Huai River utilizing existing waterways, lakes, and marshes.
+Work began in 486 BC, from south of Yangzhou to north of Huai'an in Jiangsu, and within three years the Han Canal had connected the Yangtze with the Huai River utilizing existing waterways, lakes, and marshes.

 The Han Canal is known as the second oldest section of the later Grand Canal since the Hong Canal (t 鴻溝, s 鸿沟, Hónggōu, "Canal of the Wild Geese" or "Far-Flung Canal") most likely preceded it.
 It linked the Yellow River near Kaifeng to the Si and Bian rivers and became the model for the shape of the Grand Canal in the north.
-The exact date of the Hong Canal's construction is uncertain; it is first mentioned by the diplomat Su Qin in 330 BCE when discussing state boundaries.
-The historian Sima Qian (145–90 BCE) knew of no historical date for it, placing his discussion of it just after the legendary works of Yu the Great; modern scholars now consider it to belong to the 6th century BCE.
+The exact date of the Hong Canal's construction is uncertain; it is first mentioned by the diplomat Su Qin in 330 BC when discussing state boundaries.
+The historian Sima Qian (145–90 BC) knew of no historical date for it, placing his discussion of it just after the legendary works of Yu the Great; modern scholars now consider it to belong to the 6th century BC.

-The Sui dynasty
+Sui dynasty

-The sections of the Grand Canal today in Zhejiang and southern Jiangsu provinces were in large part a creation of the Sui dynasty (581–618), a result of the migration of China's core economic and agricultural region away from the Yellow River valley in the north and toward the southern provinces.
-Its main role throughout its history was the transport of grain to the capital.
-The institution of the Grand Canal by the Qin dynasty and the Sui dynasty, mostly the Sui, also obviated the need for the army to become self-sufficient farmers while posted at the northern frontier, as food supplies could now easily be shipped from south to north over the pass.
+The reunification of China under the Sui dynasty (581–618) ended three centuries of chaos since the Upheaval of the Five Barbarians, and the renewed political stability allowed both the thorough repair of existing canals and flood control systems as well as the construction of new canals.
+The primary consideration of the Sui canals was the need to tap into the expanding economic and agricultural resources of Jiangnan in the southeast to enrich the capital at Luoyang to the west and to supply the expeditionary Sui armies in the Goguryeo–Sui War to the northeast.
+The institution of the Grand Canal also obviated the need for army garrisons to become self-sufficient part-time militia-farmers while guarding the dry frontiers between China, Goguryeo, and the First Turkic Khaganate.